 - CRUD is a cycle meant for maintaining permanent records in a database setting

 - CRUD principles are mapped to REST commands to comply with the goals of RESTful architecture

 - Representations must be uniform with regard to resources

 - Only one entry into an API to create one self-contained interface, then hyperlink to create relationships

 Not surprisingly, the demand for RESTful architecture has continued to grow over the years.
-And, as it becomes an even more popular architectural style, developers should be able to make the distinction between the principles of other options like SOAP, COBRA and RMI.
+And, as it becomes an even more popular architectural style, developers should be able to make the distinction between the principles of other options like SOAP, CORBA, and RMI.